These FAQs provide answers to questions not covered in the Draft Manual. Start there if you haven't read the manual already.

 During draft setup, commish can adjust the Max Bid Rule and set it ON - which is the default mechanism, OFF - which enables teams to spend their entire budget at any time, or OVERSPEND - which lets teams violate the usual rules of having a budget by allowing them to bid any amount unless they already have a negative budget or roster capacity.

 Can I change the bid increment?

-Drafty operates with a strict $1 bid increment so that you can easily convert any crazy league budget and bidding style to the Drafty system.
+Drafty operates with a strict $1 bid increment so that any league bidding format can be easily re-calculated.

 Just take a page out of the poker manual where a $15 buy-in yields you 1500 chips.
 After your draft you can exercise those math muscles and convert the player prices according to your league's settings.